 - (a) Fuel ethanol shall be labeled with its automotive fuel rating in accordance with 16 Code of Federal Regulations Part 306. - (b) A label shall be posted which states "For Use in Flexible Fuel Vehicles (FFV) Only."
-This information shall be clearly and conspicuously posed on the upper 50 % of the dispenser front panel in a type at least 12.7 mm (1/2 in) in height, 1.5 mm (1/16 in) stroke (width of type).
+This information shall be clearly and conspicuously posed on the upper 50 % of the dispenser front panel in a type at least 12.7 mm (1⁄2 in) in height, 1.5 mm (1⁄2 in) stroke (width of type).
+A label shall be posted which states, "Consult Vehicle Manufacturer Fuel Recommendations," and shall not be less than 6 mm (1⁄4 in) in height by 0.8 mm (1⁄2 in) stroke; block style letters and the color shall be in definite contrast to the background color to which it is applied.